 The title says it all.
 This book focuses on helping kids tell their own story and including their race as an integral, but only one part of their personal history.
-Lester begins by describing his own story and including, “Oh, and … I’m black.”
-His narrative then asks kids to think about how people are the same, as well as how they are different.
+The narrative asks kids to think about how people are the same, as well as how they are different.
 This is a really useful anti-bias, anti-racist book for getting kids to talk directly about how feeling like they are a part of a certain community influences their personal story.
 Ages 5 and up.

 The Arabic Quilt is an essential addition to your diverse, anti-bias bookshelf.
 Kanzi and her family recently immigrated from Egypt and Kanji is nervous about being different from her classmates.
 However, a class project involving a paper collage quilt of students’ names written in Arabic provides a catalyst for all the students to learn about the importance of valuing diversity and different languages.
 Lovely, heartwarming and uplifting.